 Three weeks later, on September 15, Konstanty turned in another ironman performance out of the bullpen.
 He pitched 10 innings against the Cincinnati Reds.
 He came into the game in the ninth inning and was relieved after the 18th inning.
 The Phils won the game, 8-7, in 19 innings.
 The game turned out to be the longest ever played by the Phillies at Shibe Park.

 The Phils and Konstanty continued on their way in 1950 toward a pennant.
-But in September, holding a seven-game lead, they faltered.
-The lead was down to one game on the last day of the season.
+But in September, holding a seven-game lead wtih 11 games to go, they faltered.
+The lead was down to one game entering the last day of the season.
 The Phillies prevailed as they beat the Brooklyn Dodgers, 4-1, on Robin Roberts’ pitching, Richie Ashburn’s life-saving throw to the plate to get Cal Abrams, and Dick Sisler’s three-run homer in the top of the 10th inning.
 Konstanty finished the season 16-7 with 22 saves and an earned-run average of 2.66.

 As a hitter Konstanty was like the typical pitcher.
 For his career, he had 33 hits in 202 at-bats for a .163 average.
-However, there was one time in the 1949 season that his hit won a game.
+However, there was one time in the 1949 season that his bat won a game.
 The Phils were in Chicago on June 16 and fell behind early, 3-0.
-They battled back in the ninth inning, scoring four runs to win, 4-3.
-Manager Sawyer let reliever Konstanty bat for himself with two outs in the ninth and the pitcher smacked a two-strike single over second baseman Emil Verban’s head to drive in the winning run.
+They battled back in the ninth inning, scoring, a run to win, 4-3.
+Manager Sawyer let reliever Konstanty bat for himself with one out in the ninth and the pitcher smacked a two-strike single over second baseman Emil Verban’s head to drive in the winning run.

 Konstanty was named to the National League squad for the 1950 All-Star Game, played at Comiskey Park in Chicago.
 He pitched one scoreless inning in the game, which was won by the National League, 4-3.